Cyclokitty/100Days2018/README.md

 More Salesforce.
 We now have a pdf text book chock full of info.
 Even homework.

 Had a very internship placement interview.
 They sent me a quick React Native assignment -- send a photo to an api.
+Looks fun!